Spack Package Signing

 4. In addition to the secret, the runner creates a tmpfs memory mounted directory where the GnuPG keyring will be created to verify, and then resign the package specs.

-5. The job script syncs all spec.json.sig files from the build cache to a working directory in the job’s execution environment.
+5. The job script syncs all spec manifest files from the build cache to a working directory in the job’s execution environment.

 6. The job script then runs the sign.sh script built into the notary Docker image.

-7. The sign.sh script imports the public components of the Reputational and Intermediate CI Keys and uses them to verify good signatures on the spec.json.sig files.
-If any signed spec does not verify the job immediately fails.
+7. The sign.sh script imports the public components of the Reputational and Intermediate CI Keys and uses them to verify good signatures on the spec.manifest.json files.
+If any signed manifest does not verify, the job immediately fails.

-8. Assuming all specs are verified, the sign.sh script then unpacks the spec json data from the signed file in preparation for being re-signed with the Reputational Key.
+8. Assuming all manifests are verified, the sign.sh script then unpacks the manifest json data from the signed file in preparation for being re-signed with the Reputational Key.

 9. The private components of the Reputational Key are decrypted to standard out using aws-encryption-cli directly into a gpg –import statement which imports the key into the keyring mounted in-memory.

-10. The private key is then used to sign each of the json specs and the keyring is removed from disk.
+10. The private key is then used to sign each of the manifests and the keyring is removed from disk.

-11. The re-signed json specs are resynced to the AWS S3 Mirror and the public signing of the packages for the develop or release pipeline that created them is complete.
+11. The re-signed manifests are resynced to the AWS S3 Mirror and the public signing of the packages for the develop or release pipeline that created them is complete.

 Non service-account access to the private components of the Reputational Key that are managed through access to the symmetric secret in KMS used to encrypt the data key (which in turn is used to encrypt the GnuPG key - See:Encryption SDK Documentation).
 A small trusted subset of the core development team are the only individuals with access to this symmetric key.